Tomo no Yoshio

 Tomo no Yoshio (伴善男), or Ban Dainagon (伴大納言), was a counselor of the state in pre-feudal Japan.
-In Japanese mythology, he was the source for Ban no Yoshio, God of pestilence.
+After his death, he was seen as a goryō associated with pestilence.

 Arson

 On the tenth day of the third month of 866, Tomo no Yoshio set fire to the Ōtenmon gate with the intent of placing blame on the minister of the left, the sadajin Minamoto no Makoto.
 Arson was considered a serious crime in Japan, and the punishment was typically execution.
 However, Yoshio was able to convince the minister on the right, Udajin Fujiwara no Yoshimi, that Makoto was behind the arson.
 As a result, Yoshimi attempted to get the counselor, Fujiwara no Mototsune, to arrest Makoto.
 Instead of making the arrest, Mototsune informed his father, the Daijō Daijin, Fujiwara no Yoshifusa, of the situation.
 Yoshifusa was unconvinced that Makoto could do such a heinous crime and called for the emperor in an attempt to vouch for Makoto's innocence and straighten out the matter at hand.
 As a result, Makoto was left unpunished, and a consolation was sent to him.
 It wasn't until the eighth month of that year, that the burning of Ōtenmon gate was attributed to Tomo no Yoshio and his allies, due to a report made by Ōyake no Takatori.
 A thorough investigation was carried out and on the twenty-second day of the ninth month, Tomo no Yoshio was exiled to Izu Province.
 This story has been passed down through story telling for many generations, becoming widely known.
 The historical account can be found in Sandai Jitsuroku.